Konstantinos Fostiropoulos: Fullerene applications: organic solar cells

 The research field of organic solar cells (OSC) is divided in two parts.
 Most scientists use wet chemical methods applying polymer materials as one of the two components to form the absorber layer of the devices, whereas the use of small absorber molecules deposited by vacuum thermal evaporation techniques is rather a niche of the field.
 However, in both concepts C60 is the other important component of the absorber because of its extraordinary electron acceptor properties.
 In 2002 Fostiropoulos presented a bi-layer heterojunction absorber concept with Zn phthalocyanine and C60 molecules as donor and acceptor materials, respectively.
-Thus, he achieved a power conversion efficiency of η=2.5% which was the world record for small molecules OSC at that time catching up a similar record of polymer solar cells (2001-2003 by Brabec, Sariciftci, Hummelen 2001NREL Best Research-Cell Efficiencies, category Emerging PV, Organic cells (various types): 2001-2003 University Linz 2.5% efficiency (with polymer absorber)).
+Thus, he achieved a power conversion efficiency of η=2.5% which was the world record for small molecules OSC at that time catching up a similar record of polymer solar cells (2001–2003 by Brabec, Sariciftci, Hummelen 2001).
 In 2003 these two records brought the field into focus of solar energy research which had been the beginning of a generous funding period in Germany for the field of organic photovoltaics that lasted more than a decade.

 In December 2003 Fostiropoulos founded the Organic Solar Cells Group at the Institute Heterogeneous Material Systems within the Helmholtz-Zentrum Berlin (the then Hahn-Meitner-Institut).
 He was awarded more than two million € mainly from the Federal Ministries BMU and BMBF, to a minor degree also by the Solar Energy Division at HMI to build and equip laboratories for the development of vacuum preparation techniques for ultra-thin organic layer systems.
 Since then, the two ministries have been directly financing the Organic Solar Cells Group activities by ≈ 4 M€ additional project funding.

 From 2014 on Fostiropoulos has been focussing on hybrid Perovskite solar cells whereupon his group developed an industrially relevant all-vacuum fabrication method for such devices.